-A. Readings: Teacher
+Teacher

-1. Children With a Star: Jewish Youth in Nazi Europe by Deborah Dwork.
-Yale University

-Press, 1991.
-Social history of the daily lives of Jewish children in Nazi-occupied Europe, supplemented by oral histories, diaries, memoirs, photos and primary documents.

-2. Cruel World: The Children of Europe in the Nazi Web by Lynn H. Nicholas.
+- 1. Children With a Star: Jewish Youth in Nazi Europe by Deborah Dwork.
+Yale University Press, 1991.
+Social history of the daily lives of Jewish children in Nazi-occupied Europe, supplemented by oral histories, diaries, memoirs, photos, and primary documents. - 2.
+Cruel World: The Children of Europe in the Nazi Web by Lynn H. Nicholas.
 Vintage Books, 2005.
-Extensive exploration of children's experience during the Nazi era, from those to be molded into Aryan ideal to those deemed unacceptable under Nazi ideology.

-3. The Lost Generation: Children in the Holocaust by Azriel Eisenberg.
+Extensive exploration of children's experience during the Nazi era, from those representing the Aryan ideal to those deemed unacceptable according to Nazi ideology. - 3.
+The Lost Generation: Children in the Holocaust by Azriel Eisenberg.
 The Pilgrim Press, 1982.
-First-hand accounts collected from diaries, memoirs and autobiographies of children, including experiences with hiding, false papers, partisans and resistance.

-4. Witnesses of War: Children's Lives Under the Nazis by Nicholas Stargardt.
+First-hand accounts collected from diaries, memoirs, and autobiographies of children, including experiences with hiding, false papers, partisans, and resistance. - 4.
+Witnesses of War: Children's Lives Under the Nazis by Nicholas Stargardt.
 Alfred A. Knopf, 2006.
-Riveting account of broad range of children's experiences during the Nazi era, enriched by their original voices in diaries, oral testimony and documents.
+Riveting account of broad range of children's experiences during the Nazi era, enriched by their original voices in diaries, oral testimony, and documents.

-Student Reading

-1. All But My Life by Gerda Weissmann Klein.
+- 1. All But My Life by Gerda Weissmann Klein.
 Hill and Wang, 1971.
 Eloquent memoir recounts author's family life in pre-war Poland, wartime persecution and liberation.
-Basis of Academy Award-winning short documentary One Survivor Remembers.

-2. Anne Frank: The Diary of a Young Girl by Anne Frank.
+Basis of Academy Award-winning short documentary One Survivor Remembers. - \2.
+Anne Frank: The Diary of a Young Girl by Anne Frank.
 Doubleday, 1995.
-Newlytranslated edition includes thirty percent more of the original diary.
+Newly-translated edition includes thirty percent more of the original diary.
 See also Anne Frank's Tales from the Secret Annex: A Collection of Her Short Stories, Fables and Lesser-Known Writings.
-Bantam, 2003.

-3. Behind the Secret Window: A Memoir of a Hidden Childhood During World War II by Nelly S. Toll.
+Bantam, 2003. - \3.
+Behind the Secret Window: A Memoir of a Hidden Childhood During World War II by Nelly S. Toll.
 Dial Books, 1993.
 First-person account of an eight-year-old in hiding who used painting to express fantasy and hope in contrast to the fear and grief of her daily life.
 Illustrated with twenty-nine watercolor drawings.